smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 * 99.999% simplification is far too much as the shapes are starting to break down;
 * 50% simplification is still very high quality with little visible loss of information at the scales the RIF maps at;
-* 80% simplification is acceptable, there is some visible loss of information in urban areas;
+* 80% simplification is acceptable, there is some visible loss of information in urban areas, suitable for most RIF users;
-* 90% simplification is borderline, there is visible loss of information in urban areas;
+* 90% simplification is borderline, there is visible loss of information in urban areas.
+Suitable for regional or state boundaries provided they are not too small;
+* 98% simplification is poor at high scale.
+Suitable for boundary maps, e.g. UK and UK constituent countries;

 After shapefile reduction by 80% the total size of all the files in the administrative geography is 480MB.
 This is a simplification factor of 0.8.
+Fine tuning lead to
+98% simplification for boundary maps, e.g. UK and UK constituent countries.

+Take care to ensure the the input shapefile is valid (i.e. use the ```-clean``` flag in *mapshaper*); and keep the boundary maps simple.
+If they are mapped at high scale they tend to contain many small islands which can become invalid during simplification.
+These take a long time to fix; for the UK no pre-simplification took two hours to fix, 98% simplification took 7 seconds!

 The Node.js server program needs to be able to read each shapefile in turn and then store the GeoJSON in memory.
-This leads to a memory requirement of 16x the disk space with a maximum zoomlevel of 9.
+This leads to a memory requirement of 40x the total size of the shapefiles with a maximum zoomlevel of 9.

 The server is pre-configured with 4GB of memory in the *Makefile*.
 To change the memory in use alter *NODE_MAX_MEMORY=* to the new value in MB: ```NODE_MAX_MEMORY?=16384```.
 The